Penshaft/penshaft-discord-bot/README.md

 ### Development

-This project is special to Penshaft Community.
-We don't help about this project.
+This project is exclusive to the Penshaft Community.
+We won't help you in this project.

 ## Support

-This project is special to Penshaft Community.
-We don't help about this project.
+This project is exclusive to the Penshaft Community.
+We won't help you in this project.